Comparing homological invariants for mapping classes of surfaces: Background on fixed point Floer cohomology

-First computations for non-trivial mapping classes were done by Seidel in \cite{Sei1}.
-Suppose $\phi$ is a composition of right handed Dehn twists along curves $R=\{R_1,R_2,\dots,R_l\}$ and left handed Dehn twists along $L=\{L_1,L_2,\dots,L_k\}$.
-Suppose all the curves are disjoint and their complement has no disc components, and that no $L_i$ is homotopic to $R_j$.
-Then $HF^*(\phi\: ;\ U+,U-)=H^*(\Sigma - L, \ R \cup U-)$.
-This result is achieved again via reducing computation to the Morse cohomology, where the Hamiltonian is local minimum on the curves $R_i$ and local maximum on the curves $L_j$.
+First computations for non-trivial mapping classes were done by Seidel in~\cite{Sei1}.
+Suppose $\phi$ is a composition of right handed Dehn twists along curves $R=\{R_1,R_2,\dots,R_l\}$ and left handed Dehn twists along curves $L=\{L_1,L_2,\dots,L_k\}$.
+Suppose that all the curves are disjoint, their complement has no disc components, and that no $L_i$ is homotopic to $R_j$.

-Then Ralf Gautschi in \cite{Gau} computed fixed point Floer homology for algebraically finite mapping classes (those are periodic mapping classes, and also reducible ones where the map on each component is periodic).
-Eaman Eftekhary in \cite{Eft} then generalized Seidel's work to Dehn twists along the curves which form a forest, see below.
-The last computations were done by Andrew Cotton-Clay in \cite{CC}, where he showed how to compute fixed point Floer homology for all pseudo-Anosov mapping classes and for all reducible ones (including those with Pseudo-Anosov components).
-Thus there is a way to compute fixed point Floer homology for any mapping class.

-For our purposes we will need the following theorem (which is a generalization of Eftekhary's work to the case with boundary):

-\begin{theorem}[Eftekhary] Suppose $\Sigma$ is a surface with boundary, and $\phi:MCG_0(\Sigma)$ is a mapping class fixing the boundary.
-Suppose $\phi$ is a composition of right handed Dehn twists along the forest of transversely intersecting curves $R=\{R_1,R_2,\dots,R_l\}$ (i.e. there are no cycles in the intersection graph of curves), along with left handed Dehn twists along the other forest of curves $L=\{L_1,L_2,\dots,L_m\}$.
-We assume that $L_i \cap R_j = \emptyset $, that no $L_i$ is homotopic to $R_j$, and all the curves are homologically essential.
 Then

+for arbitrary decorations of boundary components, as in~\eqref{dec}.
+This result is again achieved via reducing the computation to the Morse cohomology, where the Hamiltonian has local minimum on the curves $R_i$ and local maximum on the curves $L_j$.

+Then Gautschi in~\cite{Gau} computed fixed point Floer cohomology for algebraically finite mapping classes (those include periodic mapping classes, and also reducible mapping classes which restrict to periodic classes to each component).
+Eftekhary in~\cite{Eft} then generalized Seidel's work to Dehn twists along curves $\{R_1,R_2,\dots,R_l\}$ which form a forest, i.e. the intersection graph (with $R_i$ being vertices and intersection points $R_i\cap R_j$ being edges) does not contain cycles; this is the most useful result for us, and so we quote it in detail below.
+The last computations were done by Cotton-Clay in~\cite{CC}, where he showed how to compute fixed point Floer cohomology for all pseudo-Anosov mapping classes and for all reducible mapping classes (including those with pseudo-Anosov components).
+Thus there is a way to compute fixed point Floer cohomology for any mapping class.

+The following is a generalization of Eftekhary's work to the case with boundary. \begin{theorem}[Eftekhary] Suppose $\Sigma$ is a surface, whose boundary, if non-empty, is divided into positively and negatively decorated components $U=U^+ \sqcup U^-$, as in~\eqref{dec}.
+Suppose $\phi\co MCG_0(\Sigma, \partial \Sigma = U)$ is a mapping class equal to a composition of right handed Dehn twists along the curves $R=\{R_1,R_2,\dots,R_l\}$, and left handed Dehn twists along the curves $L=\{L_1,L_2,\dots,L_m\}$.
+Assume that \begin{itemize} \item $R$ is a forest; \item $L$ is a forest; \item $L \cap R = \emptyset $; \item no $L_i$ is homotopic to $R_j$; \item all the curves $L_i$ and $R_j$ are homologically essential. \end{itemize} Then